♫ Listening to: Cat Fancy by Tacocat ♫

 Sift in the powdered sugar, 1 cup at a time, mixing for at least a minute between each addition.

-Transfer the pink frosting to a disposable piping bag with no tip.
+Transfer the pink buttercream frosting to a disposable piping bag with no tip.

-Pipe the pink frosting between the 2 cake layers.
+Pipe the pink buttercream frosting on top of the bottom funfetti cake layer before adding the top cake layer.
 If the cakes aren’t flat on top, use a bread knife to slice the hump off the tops of both cakes before assembling.

-Prepare all your decorations (instructions below) before frosting the entire cake.
+Prepare all your decorations (instructions below) before frosting the entire funfetti cake.

 Fit an outer piping bag with a triple star tip (wilton tip 2010), and fit one of the filled bags inside that outer bag.